utz82/ZX-Spectrum-1-Bit-Routines/wtbeep/readme.txt

 wtbeep is an experimental 3-channel beeper engine for the ZX Spectrum.
 It offers a set of 32 different "waveforms" to chose from.
 Also included are two click drums with configurable parameters.
+Channel volumes are unbalanced, with channel 3 being slightly quieter than channel 1 and 2.

 Composing Music
 ===============

+The engine is available in 1tracker (shiru.untergrund.net/software.shtml).

-Currently, no editor exists for wtbeep, so any music must be hand-crafted as assembly data.
-See the following section on how to construct the necessary music.asm files.
+See the following section on how to construct the necessary music.asm files manually.

 Waveforms